ROBMYERS1856/University-of-Minnesota-/week9/Week9_homework.md

 ## Explain why the Resistance isn't receiving any emails.

-    * The resistance needs to update the MX Record so the primary and secondary servers  are documented corectly
+    * The resistance needs to update the DNS MX Record so the primary and secondary servers  are documented corectly

-    * currently the primary and secondary servers are not listed in the MX Report for starwars.com
+    * currently the primary and secondary servers are not listed in the MX Record for starwars.com

 ## Document what a corrected DNS record should be.

- The following should be listed in the MX report:
+ The following should be listed in the MX record:

     * starwars.com mail exchanger = 1 asltx.l.google.com
     * starwars.com mail exchanger = 5 asltx.2.google.com